google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 When working with `DataFrame` objects it is often important to know when you are working with a reference-to or copy-of the original `DataFrame`.

-Take for instance this example.
+Take, for instance, this example.
 We create a new `DataFrame`, `df`, and then store a reference to the original `DataFrame` in the variable `df2`.
 When we then ask to sort `df2` and modify it in-place, we change the original `DataFrame`.
 -->